dc-js/dc.js/docs/api-latest.md

 Turn on/off label rendering

 #### .title([titleFunction])
 Set or get the title function.
-Chart class will use this function to render svg title(usually interpreted by browser as tooltips) for each child element in the chart, i.e. a slice in a pie chart or a bubble in a bubble chart.
-Almost every chart supports title function however in grid coordinate chart you need to turn off brush in order to use title otherwise the brush layer will block tooltip trigger.
+The chart class will use this function to render the svg title (usually interpreted by browser as tooltips) for each child element in the chart, e.g. a slice in a pie chart or a bubble in a bubble chart.
+Almost every chart supports the title function;
+however in grid coordinate charts you need to turn off the brush in order to see titles, because otherwise the brush layer will block tooltip triggering.
 ```js
 // default title function just return the key
 chart.title(function(d) { return d.key + ": " + d.value; });